 Ahmed Raza Memon Ph.D.

-I am a Post-Doctoral academic at the University of Kent, Kent Law School currently teaching as an Assistant Lecturer and a Student Coach.
+I am a Lecturer at Cardiff School of Law and Politics and a Research Associate at the Centre for Critical International Law, Kent Law School currently.
 My doctoral project, ‘Networks, international law violence: A history of a dialogical interplay’ explores a critical history of networks in international law and their violence.
 I bring a positionality of de-colonial thinking (Mbembe, Santos, Quijano) and engagement with issues arising in the practice of international law and its theorization.
 My project develops a theory of sociology of international law from the perspective and history of the global south as well as adding to conversations around governance, expertise, networks and their material implications.
-Through this project, I also explore the multiple levels at which law-making and governance are developed through the confluence of different socially stratifying colonialities; such as Class, Religon, Gender, Caste and Race.
+Through this project, I also explore the multiple levels at which law-making and governance are developed through the confluence of different socially stratifying colonialities; such as Class, Religion, Gender, Caste and Race.

 In addition, I was a student group leader and coordinator for the decolonising the curriculum (2018-2020) project led by Dr. Suhraiya Jivraj at the Kent Law School.
 For more information on the project: https://decoloniseukc.org/ I have contributed significantly to the written monogroph based on the Project, Towards Decolonising the University: A Kaleidoscope for Empowered Action by DecolUoK collective, Ed.
 Suhraiya Jivraj and Dave Thomas. published by Counter Press.